 Confederate Spy Plotted to Free Camp Chase Prisoners (Reported in Columbus Dispatch but inaccurate)

 The following article, "Both sides of Civil War divide were represented here" by John Switzer, appeared in the Columbus Dispatch December 16, 2012.
 It's the story of a "Major Andrew J. Marlowe".
 Switzer's article is an example of how "story telling" sometimes gets misinterpreted for actual history.
-The following by Dennis Brooke sets the record straight.
+The following by Dennis Ranney sets the record straight.

 Setting the Record Straight

-by Dennis Brooke
+by Dennis Ranney

 I have always considered myself to be an amateur historian of Camp Chase, however, I would like to point out some issues with the newspaper article.
 It seems every few years the story is brought up about Major Marlowe and in my opinion it is a fabrication.
 In the book The Story of Camp Chase by William H. Knauss, an entire chapter is devoted to Major Marlowe's story in chapter 21 and anyone can read it on-line using Google as a search engine.
 Enter "Books" and "The Story of Camp Chase".
 Mr. Knauss' title of Colonel was a honorary one.
 William H. Knauss never reached the rank above Private during his service with the Union Army in the 2nd Regiment, New Jersey Infantry and the Veteran Reserve Corps.
-This is not to take away from his many accomplishments including his book and for his devoted work at the Camp Chase Confederate Cemetery as well as his service to the United States during the War.
+This is not to take away from his many accomplishments including his book and for his devoted work at the Camp Chase Confederate Cemetery as well as his service to the United States during the war.